eddyerburgh/notes/docs/operating-systems/linux/interrupts.md

 # Interrupts
 {:.no_toc}

-Most hardware communicates with the processor by using interrupts, therefore you should learn about them in detail.
+Most hardware communicates with the processor via interrupts, which makes interrupts an important topic to understand.

 ## Table of contents
 {: .no_toc  }